NSW and QLD bushfires: Politician Barnaby Joyce slammed for 'disgusting' comment

 "This can involve using herbivores and thinning vegetation, including burning the debris in specially designed portable furnaces that have low smoke emissions."

-Mr Bandt has caused controversy in recent days after he suggested the Prime Minister Scott Morrison was responsible for the dangerous bushfire conditions, because of the government's lack of action on climate change.
+Bandt has caused controversy in recent days after he suggested the Prime Minister Scott Morrison was responsible for the dangerous bushfire conditions, because of the government's lack of action on climate change.

-"We have been told for decades now that unless we keep coal in the ground and cut pollution drastically then the risk of fires like this is going to increase," Mr Bandt told RN on Tuesday.
+"We have been told for decades now that unless we keep coal in the ground and cut pollution drastically then the risk of fires like this is going to increase," Bandt told RN on Tuesday.

 But his comments linking the bushfires to climate change were slammed by Deputy Prime Minister Michael McCormack, who said people didn't need to hear the "ravings of some pure, enlightened and woke capital city greenies at this time".